whats-good/uniform-graphql/README.md

   fields: {
     id: t.id,
     fullName: t.string.nullable,
+    expensiveField: t.string,
-    expensiveField: t.string, // this field is expensive to pull from the DB and serve.
-If possible, we’d like to avoid pulling it.
+    // This field is expensive to pull from the DB.
+    // If possible, we’d like to avoid pulling it.
   },
 });